j-emberton/Uncertainty_propagation/README.md

 ## Contributing

-If you want to contribute to this project, please contact the
+If you want to contribute to this project, please contact the author

 ## License